thu4n/old.thu4n.github.io/_tabs/about.md

 - **From:** the lovely town of Can Tho, Viet Nam

 ## About this place
 You are viewing my personal website for posting blogs as well as projects or any of my achievements.
-If you want to contact me, feel free to click on any of the social links at the bottom of the left side bar!
+If you want to contact me on Facebook, LinkedIn or via email, feel free to click on any of the social links at the bottom of the left side bar!